Who were these girls? Torn sleeves. Dirt. Hair matted with mud or worse. “Do you see this, Lord?”

 Elijah breathed deep.
 He wiped his hand across his throat and brought away a wet splotch of blood.
 “Filthy Midianite swine!”

-The man flicked him half a grin.
-He perched the knife under Elijah’s nose and rolled the hilt in his palm.
+The man perched the knife under Elijah’s nose, flicked him half a grin, and rolled the hilt in his palm.
 He sauntered past and never looked back.

 The line of girls followed him, and one dragged her ragged robe across Elijah’s arm.
-Who were these girls?
-Torn sleeves.
-Dirt.
-Hair matted with mud or worse.
-Where did they come from?
 As they squeezed past, a few raised their heads, but not one met his gaze.

 If only Mother could see them!